-Like with any job, there are always the guidelines to follow so you don’t make mistakes.
+Like with any job, shopping mall construction has guidelines to follow so you don’t make mistakes.
 There are also examples of what not to do so that the company does not find itself on the negative end of perception from a potential or existing client.
 In the case of Shopping Centers, we wouldn’t normally think one would fail, but they most certainly do.
 Sometimes developers build too much space, or too little, or create a bunch of units that are poorly arranged.
 Businesses who rent them have a hard time succeeding.
 We’ve found and developed a list of things NOT to do when in the middle of a Shopping Center Construction project.

 Here are the Top 3 reasons why Shopping Centers fail: